 The signs and symptoms vary according to the site of infection of fungi.
 The common type of the sites and the infection symptom on them are given below:

-1. Superficial (Infection limited to outermost layer of skin and hair)-
+• Superficial (Infection limited to the outermost layer of skin and hair)-

-2. Cutaneous (Infection limited to deeper epidermis and as well as invasive hair and nail disease)
+• Cutaneous (Infection limited to the deeper epidermis and as well as invasive hair and nail disease)

-• Nodules and ulcers along lymphatics at site of inoculation
+• Nodules and ulcers along lymphatics at the site of injection

 Adverse effects of the problem:

-Fungal disease, if not treated on time can lead to the serious skin infection that might require special medical care.
-Although with proper medication fungal diseases are treatable and have very little impact on the quality of life.
+If not treated on time, the fungal disease can lead to a serious skin infection that might require special medical care.
+Although with proper medication, fungal diseases are treatable and have very little impact on the quality of life.

-The best way to prevent fungal infections is to keep skin clean and dry.
-Maintaining a good hygiene and keeping the infected fungal things away from access is the best way to avoid any fungal infection.
-If you get infected with fungal infections, it is very necessary to wash your hands that come in contact with the affected area so that it is not transmitted to the other also.
+The best way to prevent fungal infections is to keep the skin clean and dry.
+Maintaining good hygiene and keeping the infected fungal things away from access is best to avoid fungal infection.
+If you get infected with fungal infections, it is necessary to wash your hands that contact the affected area to not transmit it to the other.

 Common Antifungal medicines:

-The following antifungal medicines are commonly used to treat fungal diseases:
+The following antifungal medicines are available online that are commonly used to treat fungal diseases:

 Myth: Ringworm is caused by a worm

-Fact: ringworm is not caused by a worm, it is a kind of fungal infection caused by a fungi called dermatophytes
+Fact: Ringworm is not caused by a worm; it is a kind of fungal infection caused by a fungus called dermatophytes

 Diagnosis of fungal disease:

-The diagnosis of the fungal infections of the skin, hair, and nails can be done by examining the characteristic appearance of affected regions.
+The diagnosis of the fungal infections of the skin, hair, and nails can be made by examining the characteristic appearance of affected regions.

 Commonly used antifungal drugs that prove to be helpful are:

-All these antifungal medicines are readily available online where you can buy the antifungal drugs online at very cheap rates.
+These antifungal medicines are readily available to buy antifungal drugs online at very cheap rates.

 Steps to improve the health: